 Harbor Sediments: This GSA encompasses the sediments associated with the water body known as Pearl Harbor.
 The site is a large complex estuary comprised of approximately 5,000 acres of surface water and 36 miles of lineal shoreline.
 A fish advisory was issued for Pearl Harbor in 1998.
 All of the contaminated sediments in the harbor are being considering in this GSA.
-The sediment study is currently in the RI/FS phase, with an RI Addendum Report expected to be completed in 2012.
+The Navy prepared a Proposed Plan in February 2016.

 Aiea Laundry: The site of the Former Aiea Laundry comprises the Aiea Laundry GSA.
 Dry cleaning operations were conducted at this site from the early 1950s to mid 1970s.
 Due to the dry cleaning activities, PCE is a contaminant of concern at this site.
 Site investigations for this GSA were conducted in 1989 and 1991.
 As a result of this work, a removal action was conducted to remove 5 USTs, a subsurface floor drain system and a drainage swale area in 1993.
 Post-removal sampling revealed that the soil gas was contaminated with PCE as well as its degradation products including TCE, DCE, and vinyl chloride.
 Thus, in 1996 an interim Soil Vapor Extraction (SVE) removal action was initiated to address chlorinated solvents in the soil gas and prevent the soil gas from migrating off-site.
 SVE involves the extraction and treatment of soil vapors (the air in the pore spaces of the soil).
 The SVE system was deactivated in 1998 because soil gas concentrations at the perimeter of the site were at non-detect values.
 In order to remediate the solvents still contained in the on-site soil gas, the system was restarted in 2001 and subsequently deactivated in 2001.
 Unfortunately, although the concentrations of PCE have generally decreased, the breakdown of the PCE has caused an increase in its degradation product, vinyl chloride at the source area.
 In order to address this issue, the SVE system was again restarted in 2006.
-In 2007, the SVE system was shut off and remains on stand-by pending a final determination in the ROD for this site.
-The planning for the updated RI/FS for this site is currently underway and should help to support a long term remedy decision at this site for the soil vapor and groundwater.
-A pilot study is currently underway to test the effectiveness of a soil vapor barrier to contain PCE contamination.
+In 2007, the SVE system was shut off.
+The RI/FS for this site is currently underway and should help to support a long term remedy decision at this site for the soil vapor and groundwater.
+A pilot study is currently underway to test the effectiveness of a new soil vapor extraction system to contain PCE contamination.

 Pearl City Junction: The Pearl City Junction GSA is comprised of the Defense Reutilization Marketing Region (DRMR).
 The site was used as a temporary storage area for miscellaneous DOD property from 1944 to 1984.
 Furthermore, from 1962 to 1984, an unpaved area of this site was reportedly used for storage of deteriorated and leaking materials, including PCB transformers.
 In 1993 the SI recommended removal of soil contaminated with PCB and Dieldrin.
 The property was transferred to the State of Hawaii in 1995 and the property has subsequently been transferred to a private party.
 Removal actions were conducted in 1997 and 1999 to removal PCBs and dieldrin respectively.
 Fuel issues at this site are being handled by the Air Force.
 A Focused Feasibility Study for this site was completed in 2008.
 A Record of Decision was completed in 2010.